Korea and the United Nations: North Korea and the UN (1991–present)

 North Korea has never held a seat on the UN Security Council.
 It has a Permanent Mission to the UN in New York City, and additionally maintains a mission to the UN in Paris and an Ambassador to the UN at the UN Office at Geneva.

 As of 2018, since 2005, the UNGA has adopted a resolution every year to condemn the human rights situation in North Korea.

 In December 2019, US Ambassador to the United Nations Kelly Craft said during a meeting of the UN Security Council (which was called at her request) that the US was prepared to take "simultaneous steps" with North Korea to achieve peace.
 But she also warned the North Koreans against conducting further missile tests.

 South Korea and the UN (1991–present)

+South Korea has been a vigorous participant in the UN meetings, assemblies, and higher level meetings.

-South Korea has twice been elected to a non-permanent seat of the UN Security Council, first in the 1995 election for 1996–97 and again in the 2012 election for 2013–14.
+South Korea has thrice been elected to a non-permanent seat of the UN Security Council, first in the 1995 election for 1996–97 and again in the 2012 election for 2013–14, and most recently, in the 2022, for 2023-2024.

 In 2001, Han Seung-soo of South Korea held the presidency of the UNGA.
 In 2006, Ban Ki-moon from South Korea was elected as the Secretary-General of the United Nations.
 He was re-elected in 2011.